SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 3.6 Plural forms

-Since 1.5.1, SquirrelMail includes support of plural forms.
-It allows to use correct translation forms with numbers.
+From v.1.5.1 SquirrelMail includes support for plural forms.
+It allows the use of correct translation forms with numbers.
 For example.
-"We have %s squirrel on the roof." and "We have %s squirrels on the roof." can be written in one function call without checking actual number for squirrels.
-Gettext functions also deal with non English languages that might use different word forms for two, five, ten or more units.
+"We have %s squirrel on the roof." and "We have %s squirrels on the roof." can be written in one function call without checking actual number of squirrels.
+The Gettext functions also deal with non English languages that might use different word forms for two, five, ten or more units.

-Support is provided by ngettext functions that exist in PHP gettext extension from PHP 4.2.0 and by ngettext function replacements from php-gettext classes (http://savannah.nongnu.org/projects/php-gettext).
-In order to use it correctly when PHP gettext extension does not have ngettext support, SquirrelMail uses bindtextdomain and textdomain wrappers that load missing functions.
+Plural forms support is provided by ngettext functions that exist in the PHP Gettext extension as of PHP 4.2.0 and by ngettext function replacements from the php-gettext classes (http://savannah.nongnu.org/projects/php-gettext).
+In order to provide identical functionality when the PHP Gettext extension does not have ngettext support, SquirrelMail uses bindtextdomain and textdomain wrappers that load the missing functions.

-If plugins want to use ngettext functions without increasing PHP requirements to 4.2.0 with gettext support, they should require SquirrelMail 1.5.1, use sq_bindtextdomain function instead of bindtextdomain and use sq_textdomain function instead of textdomain function.
-If SquirrelMail wrapper functions are used, there is no need to issue sq_bindtextdomain when plugins reverts to SquirrelMail domain.
+If plugin authors want to use ngettext functions without increasing PHP requirements to 4.2.0 with Gettext support, they should require at least SquirrelMail 1.5.1, and use the sq_change_text_domain function instead of separate calls to bindtextdomain and textdomain.
+If sq_change_text_domain cannot be used, the sq_bindtextdomain function should be used instead of bindtextdomain and the sq_textdomain function should be used instead of the textdomain function.
+If these latter two SquirrelMail wrapper functions are used (but again, please use sq_change_text_domain), there is no need to issue a call to sq_bindtextdomain when a plugin reverts to the SquirrelMail domain.

 More information about ngettext and plural forms can be found at: http://www.gnu.org/software/gettext/manual/html_chapter/gettext_10.html#SEC150